skooter500/OOP-2017-2018/README.md

 For the lab test, make sure you know:

+- How to create a git repository and make commits to it
 - How to compile and run Java programs from the command line
 - Java packages and the import statement
 - The main method